-Pro Tip: The Lindt Museum is about a 20-minute bus ride from the center of Zurich.
-Take the #165 bus from Bürkliplatz stop to the Lindt & Sprüngli stop.
+Pro Tip: The Lindt Home of Chocolate is about a 20-minute bus ride from the city center.
+Take the #165 bus from the Bürkliplatz stop to the Lindt & Sprüngli stop.
 Buses run approximately every 30 minutes.
 You can pre-purchase your tickets here.

-Sprungli is one of the top chocolate and confectionery brands in Zurich, and the flagship store on the Paradeplatz also includes a café and restaurant.
+Sprungli is one of the top chocolate and confectionery brands in Zürich.
+The flagship store on the Paradeplatz includes a café and restaurant.
 Peruse the dozens of showcases featuring chocolate pralines, truffles, and milk, white, and dark chocolate bars with varying cacao percentages.
-A non-chocolate, signature specialty at Sprungli is Luxemburgerli, a bite size macaron in over a dozen flavors.
+A non-chocolate, signature specialty at Sprungli is Luxemburgerli, a bite-size macaron in over a dozen flavors.

 Pro Tip: Stroll through the streets near the Le Corbusier House and discover beautiful Art Nouveau mansions and homes from the late 20th century.

-There’s an eclectic range of cuisine in Zurich’s restaurants and cafes including traditional Swiss, French, Thai, Japanese, and German.
+There’s an eclectic range of cuisine in Zürich’s restaurants and cafés including traditional Swiss, French, Thai, Japanese, and German cuisines.